-- Consider the rehabilitation of an existing site or an urban in-fill area before choosing an undeveloped site. - Select a site that can maximize solar access for daylighting and other solar systems and minimize east and west glass. - Consider the availability and cost of utilities at the site. - Analyze mass transit and pedestrian accessibility as well as potential bus routes.
+- Consider the rehabilitation of an existing site or an urban in-fill area before choosing an undeveloped site. - Select a site that can maximize solar access for daylighting and other solar systems and minimize east and west glass. - Consider the wind resources at the site and the potential for implementing wind energy systems. - Consider the availability and cost of utilities at the site. - Analyze mass transit and pedestrian accessibility as well as potential bus routes.